shahzaib93/phaserjs-tutorial-content/readme.md

     - `Game({...})` constructot
     - Input parameters

-- Step 2: Create `assets` folder and explain items
+- Step 2: Create `assets` folder and explain items within it.
 - Step 3: Explain `scene` concept in PhaserJS, You can follow the given code below to illustrate the scene life cysle for students.
-Focus is on the concept of `class` and it's functions.
+Focus is on the concept of `class` and `function`.
 ```javascript
 class mainScene {
   // explain scene life cycle